lifegraph/musicparty/README.md

 Now, if you tap your RFID card on the reader, it should print out the Unique ID!
 Awesome.

-Now I will explain the code line by line if you're interested, or else you can skip to the "Creating A Music Party ID" section.
+Now I will explain the code line by line if you're interested, or else you can skip to the "Sending the UUID to the Local Server" section.
 Let's start with the importing code:

 ```
 // Uncomment these three lines to use the Sparkfun RFID shield